nerohmot/sksd/README.md

 The tasks of **sksd** are:

-- Make himself box be known to the 'world'.
+- Make himself be known to the 'world'. 👍
--
+- Spin up `spyder-kernel`(s) on behalf of a `user` in a specified `environment` from `spyder` and pass the 'connection data' back to `spyder`! 🎉
+- Serve as a `gateway` to administer environments remotely from `spyder` or possibly other tools in a graphical way! 😍